SuperS0n1k/SuperS0n1k/README.md

 ### Hi there 👋
-I'm a self-taught developer who works on many exciting things such as crypto ideas, iOS apps and more!
+I'm a self-taught developer who works on many exciting things like iOS apps.
 ![Metrics](github-metrics.svg)

-My ETH wallet:
-0x87a81C220b40f0FFfe3994b233FFf26215E872ec